pablopunk/dot/README.md

 ### Profiles

-If you have several machines, you might not wanna install all tools on every computer.
+If you have several machines, you might not want to install all tools on every computer.
 That's why `nos` allows **profiles**.

-Let's created a new "work" profile:
+Let's create a new "work" profile:

 ```lua
 -- profiles/work.lua